-The V10000, V10000 G2, and V5000 G2 come with a recovery DVD that can be used to restore the appliance to its factory image.
-You can use this DVD (after saving a Full configuration backup) to re-image the appliance and then recover your custom appliance and module settings.
-The V10000 G3 appliance ships with a later version of Websense software.
-You must download the 7.7.0 image for the appliance from MyWebsense.
-See the Installing 7.6.x or 7.7.0 on a V10000 G3 Appliance instructions for more information.
+Prior to the release of v7.7.3, the V10000, V10000 G2, and V5000 G2 shipped with a recovery DVD that can be used to restore the appliance to its factory image.
+This recovery procedure should be used only if you need to roll back your installation to a previous version.
+You can use the DVD (after saving a Full configuration backup) to re-image the appliance and then recover your custom appliance and module settings.